sourcegraph/handbook/content/support/permanently_deleting_user_data.md

 ### In the product: how to nuke a user account

-If the request is for a Sourcegraph.com account, a #dev-ops team member will handle this step for you (it requires site admin).
+If the request is for a Sourcegraph.com account, engage [one of your teammates who has access](https://handbook.sourcegraph.com/support/support-tools#sourcegraphcom-admin-access) (it requires site admin).

 If the request is for a customers' on-prem instance, the site admin of that instance is the only one who can perform that action and they will need to follow the steps outlined here.